-U.S. Military Veterans at Columbia GS
+U.S. Military Veterans at the School of General Studies

 School of General Studies Dean Peter J. Awn and Columbia student-veterans pause for a photo at the 2012 Marine Corps Birthday Ball.